ADVISORY BOARD OF MAJOR-LEAGUE PLAYERS

 About the Dangers of Appearance and Performance Enhancing Substances

-McKinney, Texas (Tuesday, August 16, 2022) – The Taylor Hooton Foundation announced today that Ke’Bryan Hayes of the Pittsburgh Pirates has joined its “Advisory Board” of active players from throughout Major League Baseball.
+McKinney, Texas (Sunday, July 17, 2022) – The Taylor Hooton Foundation announced today that Tommy Edman of the St, Louis Cardinals has joined its “Advisory Board” of active players from throughout Major League Baseball.
 The Taylor Hooton Foundation is widely acknowledged as the leader in the advocacy against the use of Appearance and Performance Enhancing Substances by the youth of America.

 The infielder-outfielder succeeds Matt Carpenter as the Cardinals’ representative, joining 27 other members of the Hooton Foundation’s “Advisory Board,” which will include at least one player from all 30 major-league teams.
 Carpenter, who is now one of three New York Yankees representatives, is a charter member of the “Advisory Board,” joining in 2014.

 As members of the “Advisory Board” – formed in 2014 and fully endorsed by Major League Baseball – the players are participating in the THF’s 2022 public-service campaign, ALL ME.
 The campaign is sponsored—for the third consecutive year—by the Professional Baseball Strength and Conditioning Coaches Society (PBSCCS).
-For the campaign, a print PSA featuring each of the Foundation’s “Advisory Board” members has been created – with images provided by THF national partner, Getty Images – and will be made available to each player’s respective team for its program/magazine and other team platforms for the ‘22 season.
+For the campaign, a print PSA featuring each of the Foundation’s “Advisory Board” members has been created—with images provided by THF national partner, Getty Images—and will be made available to each player’s respective team for its program/magazine and other team platforms.
 In addition, ALL-ME-themed print PSAs will appear in Major League Baseball’s 2022 All-Star-Game, League-Championship-Series and World-Series programs.